jupyter-on-openshift/poc-hub-singapore-ntu/documents/guide-for-jupyterhub-users.md

 ![](rename-notebook-file.png)

-Click on ``Rename`` in the popup window and the name will be changed to the new which you entered.
+Click on ``Rename`` in the popup window and the name will be changed to the new name which you entered.

-To have the original file returned, you should now select on ``Control Panel`` and use the ``Stop My Server`` button to shutdown the Jupyter notebook instance.
-Once stopped, click on ``My Server`` to start it again.
+To have the original file returned, you should now click on ``Control Panel`` and use the ``Stop My Server`` button to shutdown the Jupyter notebook instance.
+Once stopped, click on ``Start My Server`` to start it again.
 When the Jupyter notebook instance is started again, the original file will have been restored and your renamed file will still be present.

 ## New Files for the Course